-“Our son did not murder his wife and child- he watched helplessly as his wife turned the gun on herself after shooting her own baby.”
+EXCLUSIVE: Parents of Neil Entwistle: 'Our son was innocent and watched on as his wife turned gun on herself after shooting their baby'

 This is the claim of Nottinghamshire’s convicted double murderer Neil Entwistle’s father in an exclusive interview this morning (Thursday, January 21).

 It comes as the tenth anniversary of the “Entwistle slayings”, which saw Neil’s American wife Rachel and their nine-month-old daughter Lillian shot dead in their Boston home, was marked yesterday.